QC20/Python-Calendars/README.md

 This repository contains two Python calendar scripts.
 The first script displays the current month's calendar in the terminal.
 The second script is a GUI calendar widget with navigation buttons to view the previous and next months.

 ## Usage
 To use this calendar widget, you need to have Python installed on your system.
 Additionally, the Tkinter library is required, which is usually included with Python installations.

+## Dependencies
+This script has the following dependencies:

+- Python (version 3 or above)
+- Tkinter library

+If you don't have Python installed, you can download it from the official website: [Python.org](https://www.python.org/downloads/)